Aditya-Nautiyal/Aditya-Nautiyal/README.md

 🔭 I’m currently working on: Full-stack web development using **React**, **Node.js**, and **MongoDB**
 👯 I’m looking to collaborate on: Open-source projects, MERN stack applications, and developer tools
 🌱 I’m currently learning: **Next.js**, **AWS** and **Azure**
-💬 Ask me about: JavaScript, REST APIs, React, Node.js, MongoDB etc ⚡ Fun fact: I love solving real-world problems through code and I'm a big fan of anime and debugging at midnight!
+💬 Ask me about: JavaScript, REST APIs, React, Node.js, MongoDB etc.
+⚡ Fun fact: I love solving real-world problems through code and I'm a big fan of anime and debugging at midnight!